boslab/sourstuff-class/readme.md

 All the elements like hydrogen, oxygen, nitrogen, carbon, and sulphur combine as molecules.
 The way the bits are arranged, and the number of elements in them, changes how the molecules act.

-For example, many different foodstuffs are only made of carbon, hydrogen, oxygen, and nitrogen:
+For example, many different foodstuffs are only made of carbon, hydrogen, and oxygen:

 - the simple sugars in honey, fruit, chocolate cake, and other sweet things;
 - the complex sugars in whole grains, vegetables, beans, nuts, and seeds;
 - the fats in eggs, butter, and milk; certain fruits like olives and avocados; and meat and nuts;
 - the protein that normally comes with fatty foods and certain legumes like beans.[^food1992]

 **Bulkbits.**
-If you think about it, those four elements are responsible for all family dinners ever.
+If you think about it, those three elements are responsible for all family dinners ever.
 But that's not all there is to having a healthy diet of whole foods.

 Eating many different foods gives you different vitamins and minerals as well.